Martin Škrtel: Early life

 Škrtel was born on 15 December 1984 in Handlová.

 Club career

 FC Baník Prievidza and FK AS Trenčín

-Škrtel started his professional career at local side FC Baník Prievidza and soon won a move to FK AS Trenčín, where he played 44 games and scored 8 goals for them between 2001 and 2004.
+Škrtel started his professional career at local side FC Baník Prievidza and soon made a move to FK AS Trenčín, where he made 44 appearances and scored 8 goals between 2001 and 2004.

 Zenit Saint Petersburg

-Škrtel made his debut for Zenit Saint Petersburg in a Russian Cup match on 31 July 2004.
-He said that the presence of Slovak and Czech players helped him to adjust to his new team.
-He played 113 times and scored 5 goals for the club, winning the Russian Premier League title in the 2007 season.
+Škrtel made his debut for Zenit Saint Petersburg against Irtysh Omsk in a Russian Cup match on 31 July 2004.
+He said that the presence of Slovak and Czech players helped him to adjust to his new club.
+He made 113 appearances and scored 5 goals for the club, winning the Russian Premier League title in the 2007 season.

 Valencia, Tottenham Hotspur, Everton and Newcastle United were all reported to be interested in his services, but he ended up signing for Liverpool in the January 2008 transfer window.